pikulbrita/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By constantly updating your knowledge and skills, you will become a valuable asset to any team or organization.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back, break it down into smaller, more manageable tasks, then use critical thinking and creativity to come up with innovative solutions.
 Practice debugging and testing your code, which will help you identify and fix errors more efficiently.
 Finally, never be afraid to ask for help or advice from others, whether it' s a colleague, friend, or online community.
 Remember, teamwork makes the dream work!

+# 2023-11-30
+- "Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the universe trying to produce bigger and better idiots.
+So far, the universe is winning." - Rich Cook.

+This quote highlights the importance of creating user-friendly and intuitive software, as well as the ongoing challenge for programmers to stay one step ahead of potential bugs and errors.
+It also reminds us of the ever-evolving nature of technology and the need to continually adapt and improve our programming skills.